avehtari/BDA_course_Aalto/README.md

   + see e.g. [BDA_R_demos](https://github.com/avehtari/BDA_R_demos)
   + see e.g. [BDA_py_demos](https://github.com/avehtari/BDA_py_demos)

+If you find BDA3 too difficult to start with, I recommend
+ - For background prerequisties, see, e.g., chapters 2, 4 and 5 in [Kruschke, "Doing Bayesian Data Analysis"](https://sites.google.com/site/doingbayesiandataanalysis/).
+Some of my students have found this useful.
+ - Richard McElreath's [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) book is easier and the latest videos of [Statistical Rethinking: A Bayesian Course Using R and Stan](https://github.com/rmcelreath/statrethinking_winter2019) are highly recommended even if you are following BDA3.
+ - Michael Betancourt has a different point of view in his [introduction material](https://betanalpha.github.io/writing/), and many have found these also enlightening.
+Furthermore, his [Hamiltonian Monte Carlo videos](https://betanalpha.github.io/speaking/) are highly recommended if you are taking this course.

 ## Course contents following BDA3

 Bayesian Data Analysis, 3rd ed, by by Andrew Gelman, John Carlin, Hal